 Undergraduates from the National University Singapore (NUS) Business School embarked on a pilot programme - Measuring Success in Philanthropy and Impact Investing – which received a generous grant of $40,000 from Mr Keith Chua, Philanthropist and Chairman of the Asia Centre for Social Entrepreneurship and Philanthropy (ACSEP), and Trustee of the Lee Choon Guan Trust Fund.
 The program holds a primary objective to equip young aspiring philanthropists with relevant skillsets to make wise philanthropic investments.
 As part of the program’s curriculum, students have to use frameworks and tools to assess if a charity is donation-worthy.
 After a rigorous assessment conducted by the students, Home Nursing Foundation was deemed to be the most donation-worthy put of 77 charity organisations.
 To support the organisation’s cause to serve the elderly and less privileged living in the community, an additional $5,000 dollars was donated to the Organisation and this amount is atop of a $5,000 donation given by Mr Keith Chua.
 HNF is indeed honoured to have the support and to be recognised by NUS and ACSEP.
 With the generous donations given, we will be able to continue to reach out to the less privileged community who are in need for home-based care services.
 To read full article, click here.

 Seniors Mobility and Enabling Fund

-With effect from 1 July 2013, the government’s expanded Seniors Mobility and Enabling Fund (SMF) now covers a much wider range of assistive devices such as shower chairs and motorised wheelchairs.
-Subsidies of up to 80% on consumables such as milk feeds and adult diapers will also be provided for lower-income elderly to help defray the cost.
+With effect from 1 July 2013, the government’s expanded Seniors Mobility and Enabling Fund (SMF) now covers a much wider range of assistance.
+At HNF, subsidies of up to 80% on consumables such as milk feeds and adult diapers will be provided for lower-income elderly to help defray the cost.